JuanGuana/mobilefirst/README.md

 This project was developed in platzi html and css course taught by Diego de Granda

 ## Demo
-If you want to see the demo of this proyect deployed, you can visit [Demo of the proyect](https://juanguana.github.io/mobilefirst/)
+If you want to see the demo of this proyect deployed, you can visit [Batata-Bit landing page](https://juanguana.github.io/mobilefirst/)